ImmIm/NLP_traning/README.md

 ### Folder structure

-Here's a folder structure for a Pandoc document:
+Here's a folder structure for a the application:

 ```
 NLPScripts/       # Root directory.